shuuki/emoji-story/README.md

 # EMOJI STORY

-### GAMEPLAY

 Start only with some stuff, a swirl, and a spark.
 Then build the world one emoji at a time.
 Be careful, there is a chance for destruction.

 ---